ixidion/iota-docker/README.md

 # iota-docker
 This setup creates an IOTA full node with Docker based images.
-Other useful tools for monitoring and management are available as well.
+Other useful tools like Nelson and IPM are installed as well, but can be skipped.

 At the moment the following docker images are used:
 IOTA Node [Dockerhub](https://hub.docker.com/r/bluedigits/iota-node/)